wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 **Uneditable Option**

-As these types of fields should often remain uneditable by the user, there is a checkbox to turn this option on.
+As these types of fields should often remain uneditable by the user, there is a checkbox to turn this option on (Not applicable for hidden fields).

 = INCLUDED SHORTCODES =